Head of Exhibits, Design, and Digital Media

-Roger Topp has been with UA Museum of the North for more than 12 years in the evolving roles of writer, project manager, technology advisor, new media producer, and now as the museum's Head of Exhibits and Digital Media Production.
+Roger Topp has been with UA Museum of the North for more than 15 years.
 Roger came to Fairbanks as a graduate student in physical oceanography.
 After earning an MS, he pursued an MFA in creative writing and then came directly to the museum.
-With a background in science and the written word, he brings to museum production diverse experience in project management, strategic planning, scientific measurement, video production, computer animation, software and hardware programming, and exhibit interpretation.
-When not working within the collaborative environment of the museum, he can usually be found trail running or writing his next novel.
+With a background in science and writing, he brings to museum exhibits and digital media production diverse experiences in project management, strategic planning, scientific measurement, video production, computer animation, software and hardware programming, storytelling, and exhibit interpretation.
+When not working within the collaborative environment of the museum, he can usually be found wood-working, novel writing, or playing badminton.

 Exhibit & Graphic Designer